Bypass Charging in Phones: What Does It Means!

 The only thing to keep in mind with Bypass Charging is that it doesn’t charge your phone, it just powers it directly.
 So if your battery is low and you unplug the charger, you’ll be back at the same percentage you started with.

-How to Use Bypass Charging
+How to Use Bypass Charging in Smartphones

 Different brands handle bypass charging differently, and in most cases, it’s tucked away under gaming or battery settings.
 Let’s go through them one by one.